m0nac0/xaif/README.md

     2. Then open a shell in the location where you cloned/unzipped the repository and run <br>`flutter run -d windows` (if your computer is running Windows) <br>or `flutter run -d linux` (if your computer is running Linux)<br> or `flutter run -d macos` (if your computer is running macOS).<br>
-       (This first approach will require you to have followed the *additional* setup steps for your computer's operating system in the Flutter installation guide.
-So if you want to run xaif with this approach, you need to *also* follow the <br>["Windows setup" step](https://docs.flutter.dev/get-started/install/windows#windows-setup) in the Flutter Windows installation guide if your computer is running Windows,<br> or the ["Linux setup" step](https://docs.flutter.dev/get-started/install/linux#linux-setup) in the Flutter Linux installation guide if your computer is running Linux <br>
+       (This first approach will require you to have followed not only the "Basic Flutter setup", but also the *additional* setup steps for your computer's operating system in the Flutter installation guide.
+So if you want to run xaif with this approach, you need to *also* follow the <br>["Windows setup" step](https://docs.flutter.dev/get-started/install/windows#windows-setup) in the Flutter Windows installation guide if your computer is running Windows,<br> or the ["Linux setup" step](https://docs.flutter.dev/get-started/install/linux#linux-setup) in the Flutter Linux installation guide if your computer is running Linux, <br>
        or the ["macOS setup" step](https://docs.flutter.dev/get-started/install/macos#macos-setup) in the Flutter Linux installation guide if your computer is running macOS.)
        <br><br>